A motivic conjecture of Milne

 {\bf 3.4.4.
-Remarks.} {\bf (a)} Suppose that $p=2$ and $G$ is smooth.
-One can use Artin approximation theory to show that $\scrD$ always exists, provided modulo $p$ we work in the \'etale topology of $\Spec(Q/pQ)$ and we allow changes in the filtration $F^1\otimes_{W(k)} Q$ of $M\otimes_{W(k)} Q$ (i.e., we replace the cocharacter $\mu_Q:\dbG_m\to G_Q$ by a $\Ker(G(Q)\to G(Q/pQ))$-conjugate of it).
-In general, $\scrD$ is not unique and (unfortunately) there exists nothing to guarantee that we can work with a single connected \'etale cover of $\Spec(Q/pQ)$.
+Remarks.} {\bf (a)} Suppose that $p=2$ and that the condition 3.4 (*) does not hold.
+One can use Artin approximation theory to show that $\scrD$ always exists, provided modulo $2$ we work in the \'etale topology of $\Spec\,Q/2Q$.
+In general, $\scrD$ is not unique and there exists nothing to guarantee that we can work with a single connected \'etale cover of $\Spec\,Q/2Q$.